enocean-js/enocean-js/packages/node-red-contrib-enocean/readme.md

 ### enocean-out

-API is still unstable... no docs until i'm exactly sure how this node should behave...
+API is still unstable... no docs until i'm sure how this node should behave exactly...

 ### enocean-btn